BartleyR/dotfiles/README.md

 ## Requirements
 This custom dotfile environment relies on the [Z shell](https://en.wikipedia.org/wiki/Z_shell) (zsh).
 If you wish to use the Bash shell, you can still use the individual dotfiles and source them in your `.bashrc` file.

-Requirements that can be installed by `bootstrap.ex.sh` (i.e., no need to separately install):
+Requirements that can be installed by `bootstrap.sh` (i.e., no need to separately install):

 * [Oh My ZSH](https://ohmyz.sh)
 * [Powerlevel9k theme](https://github.com/Powerlevel9k/powerlevel9k)

 Requirements that must be installed separately:

-* [Powerline fonts](https://github.com/powerline/fonts): instructions for installation are shown after running `bootstrap.ex.sh`
+* [Powerline fonts](https://github.com/powerline/fonts): instructions for installation are shown after running `bootstrap.sh`

 ## Configuration Files
 - `config/.exports`: Contains configuration paths and variables